-Developments in or adjacent to, European protected sites, or in locations which have the potential to affect such sites, must undergo what is commonly referred to as a Habitats Regulations Appraisal ("HRA").
+Developments in, or adjacent to, European protected sites, or in locations which have the potential to affect such sites, must undergo what is commonly referred to as a Habitats Regulations Appraisal ("HRA").
 The appraisal involves two stages which are set out as follows:

-Stage 1 - Where a project is not connected with or necessary to the site's management and it is likely to have a significant effect thereon (either individually or in combination with other projects), then an AA is required.

-Stage 2 - In light of the AA of the project's implications for the site in view of the site's conservation objectives, the competent authority must ascertain to the requisite standard that the project will not adversely affect the integrity of the site, having regard to the manner in which it is proposed to be carried out and to any conditions or restrictions subject to which the consent is proposed to be granted.
+- Stage 1 Where a project is not connected with or necessary to the site's management and it is likely to have a significant effect thereon (either individually or in combination with other projects), then an AA is required. - Stage 2 In light of the AA of the project's implications for the site in view of the site's conservation objectives, the competent authority must ascertain to the requisite standard that the project will not adversely affect the integrity of the site, having regard to the manner in which it is proposed to be carried out and to any conditions or restrictions subject to which the consent is proposed to be granted.

-The JNCC and SNH were of the opinion that the Development is likely to have a significant effect on the qualifying interests of certain Special Protected Areas ("SPAs") and SAC sites, therefore an AA was required.
-The AA which has been undertaken has considered the combined effects of the Proposal with other Forth and Tay Offshore wind farms, (the Neart na Gaoithe Offshore Wind Limited ("NNGOWL") and Inch Cape Offshore Limited ("ICOL") applications).
-This is because the NNGOWL and ICOL, the Applications for which were submitted to the Scottish Ministers in July 2012 and July 2013 respectively, are proposed to be sited close to the Development.
-The AA which has been undertaken concludes that the proposed Development, and the SAWEL, ICOL and NNGOWL developments will not, on their own or in combination with each other (or where appropriate for consideration, other developments already licenced), subject to conditions, adversely affect site integrity of the Buchan Ness to Collieston Coast SPA, Fowlsheugh SPA, Forth Islands SPA, St Abb's Head to Fast Castle SPA, Moray Firth SAC, Firth of Tay and Eden Estuary SAC, Isle of May SAC, Berwickshire & North Northumberland Coast SAC, River South Esk SAC, River Tay SAC, River Dee SAC, River Teith SAC or River Tweed SAC.
+SNH and the JNCC were of the opinion that the Development is likely to have a significant effect on the qualifying interests of certain Special Protected Areas ("SPAs") and SAC sites, therefore an AA was required.
+The AA which has been undertaken has considered the combined effects of the Development with other Forth and Tay Offshore wind farms, (the Neart na Gaoithe Offshore Wind Limited ("NNGOWL") and Seagreen Wind Energy Limited ("SWEL") applications).
+This is because the NNGOWL and SWEL, the applications for which were submitted to the Scottish Ministers in July 2012 and October 2012 respectively, are proposed to be sited close to the Development.
+The AA which has been undertaken concludes that the Development, the SAWEL and NNGOWL developments will not, on their own or in combination with each other (or where appropriate for consideration, other developments already licenced), subject to conditions, adversely affect site integrity of the Buchan Ness to Collieston Coast SPA, Fowlsheugh SPA, Forth Islands SPA, St Abb's Head to Fast Castle SPA, Moray Firth SAC, Firth of Tay and Eden Estuary SAC,

-The JNCC and SNH are in agreement with the conclusions of the AA for the marine mammal and freshwater fish SACs, and in some instances, the SPAs.
+Isle of May SAC, Berwickshire & North Northumberland Coast SAC, River South Esk SAC, River Tay SAC, River Dee SAC, River Teith SAC or River Tweed SAC.
+SNH and the JNCC are in agreement with the conclusions of the AA for the marine mammal and freshwater fish SACs, and in some instances, the SPAs.
 There is, however, disagreement on the conclusions concerning the impacts upon:

-- Fowlsheugh SPA with respect to kittiwake; - Forth Islands SPA with respect to kittiwake, gannet, puffin and razorbill.
+- Fowlsheugh SPA with respect to kittiwake - Forth Islands SPA with respect to kittiwake, gannet, puffin and razorbill

-This disagreement is regarding differences in assessment methods and the JNCC and SNH view that the closer the levels of effect are to the thresholds the greater the risk of adverse effects.
-The Scottish Ministers consider that the best available evidence has been used in the AA and that the assessment has been precautionary.
-A full explanation of the ornithology issues and justification for decisions regarding site integrity is provided in the AA.
+This disagreement is regarding differences in assessment methods and the SNH and the JNCC view that the closer the levels of effect are to the thresholds the greater the risk of adverse effects.
+MS-LOT consider that the best available evidence has been used in the AA and that the assessment has been precautionary.
+A full explanation of the ornithology issues and justification for decisions regarding site integrity is provided in ANNEX E - APPROPRIATE ASSESSMENT.